zeyadayman99/Sales-Invoice-Generator/README.md

 ├── build.xml
 ├── manifest.mf
 └── screenshot.JPG

+- **src/com/sig/controller**: Contains controller classes that handle user inputs and update the model and view.
+- **src/com/sig/model**: Contains the data model classes representing the core functionality.
+- **src/com/sig/view**: Contains the view classes for the GUI.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.